avidal/fastlike/README.md

 # Fastlike

-Fastlike is a local development server for Fastly Compute@Edge applications.
+Fastlike is a local development server for Fastly Compute (previously known as Compute@Edge) applications.
 It allows you to run and test your Fastly Compute WebAssembly programs locally without deploying to Fastly, making development faster and more efficient.

 ## What is Fastlike?